 1. Grounding: Make sure to set the prefab coop on large outdoor treated lumber planks.
 It is important to make sure that the prefab coop does not touch the ground.
 I am sure that it would be fine, but I like to raise my prefab coops off the ground a little bit.
 I set them on large outdoor treated landscaping 4×4’s or 4×6’s.
 These large heavy pieces of lumber serve as a buffer between the ground and the coop.
-Then with 4” deck screws I secure the coop to these large timbers of wood.
-Although my prefab coops have held up well on their own this adds a bit more stability to the coop.
-Furthermore, this insures that the coop is well grounded and will better withstand strong winds.
+With 4” deck screws, I secure the coop to these large timbers of wood.
+Although my prefab coops have held up well on their own, this adds a bit more stability to the coop.
+Furthermore, this insures that the coop is well grounded and better withstand strong winds.

 4. Hardware Cloth: Prefab coops do come with hardware cloth already attached to the coop and pen sections.
 I like to add another layer for my own peace of mind.
 This is probably not necessary since the hardware cloth that comes on the coops is a heavy gauge.
 I also make sure that I add a few more staples to insure that the hardware cloth stays on.

 With these 4 simple adjustments and additions, my prefab coops have held up just as well as the coop I built 10 years ago.